Amy Wilensky, M.Ed. CCC-SLP

 Brief info

-She has worked extensively with preschool, kindergarten and older school-aged children who have language disorders, dyslexia and ADHD.
+children of all ages in a variety of areas of speech, language, social communication and literacy.
+She has experience in working with children with language-based learning difficulties, Dyslexia, ADHD, developmental language disorders, pragmatic language challenges and articulation disorders.
 In supporting these children, she focuses on executive function difficulties such as attention, memory, and problem-solving.
 Trained through IMSE in Orton-Gillingham (OG) and morphology, as well as the Self-Regulated Strategy Development (SRSD) writing model, she combines language and literacy strategies to support all areas of reading and writing development, fostering the children’s ability to succeed in academic and social settings.